anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.
+Quote: Men of perverse opinion do not know the excellence of what is in their hands, till someone dash it from them.

-By: Albert Einstein
+By: Sophocles